printdotio/printio-ios-sdk/docs/analytics.md

 kGTEventTextFeature; //  tracks when user enters text on product kGTEventUseShippingAddress;// tracks when user sets Shipping Address as Billing Address under Credit Card screen
 ```

+Look at [sample code](https://github.com/printdotio/printio-ios-sdk/blob/master/docs/analytics_example.md), how to use our analytics with Google Analytics or Flurry.